yjs/yjs/README.md

 |[text](https://github.com/y-js/y-text) | Collaborate on text.
 Supports two way binding to textareas, input elements, or HTML elements (e.g. *h1*, or *p*)|
 |[richtext](https://github.com/y-js/y-richtext) | Collaborate on rich text.
 Supports two way binding to several editors|

-Unlike other frameworks, Yjs supports P2P message propagation and is not bound to a specific communication protocol.
+Yjs supports P2P message propagation, and not bound to a specific communication protocol.
 Therefore, Yjs is extremely scalable and can be used in a wide range of application scenarios.

 We support several communication protocols as so called *Connectors*.
 You can create your own connector too - read [this wiki page](https://github.com/y-js/yjs/wiki/Custom-Connectors).
 Currently, we support the following communication protocols:

 |Name            | Description               |
 |----------------|-----------------------------------|